Ira Flatow: Personal life

 Flatow is a native of New York and currently lives in Connecticut.
-He has been married to realtor Miriam Flatow (née Wagenberg) since 1983 and has three children.
+He has been married to Miriam Flatow (née Wagenberg) since 1983 and has three children.

 Education

-Flatow graduated from State University of New York at Buffalo with a BS in engineering in 1971.
+Flatow graduated from State University of New York at Buffalo with a BS in engineering.

 Career

 High School Television

 Flatow's career in broadcasting spans 7 decades.
-In 1966, Flatow began his career in broadcasting working in television at KHD-21 TV at H. Frank Carey High School in Franklin Square, New York.
-Working in the school's TV studio, he operated a camera during the taping of Spanish and other educational TV shows broadcast to 5 other high schools in the district.
+In 1966, Flatow began his career in broadcasting working in high school television at KHD-21 TV at H. Frank Carey High School in Franklin Square, New York.
+Working in the school's TV studio, he operated a camera and helped broadcast recorded TV content to 5 other high schools in the district.

 Early Public Radio: WBFO,Buffalo

-In 1969, Flatow began working in radio at WBFO, in Buffalo, New York, first as a reporter covering Vietnam anti-war demonstrations and riots, city council meetings and general assignments.
-He finished as news director, 1971.
+Flatow began working in radio at WBFO, in Buffalo, New York, first as a reporter covering Vietnam anti-war demonstrations and riots, city council meetings and general assignments.
+He finished as news director.
 During this time, he was working on an engineering degree at the State University of New York at Buffalo.
 Flatow's first science stories were created in 1970 during the first Earth Day.